simonesilvestroni/m2m-website/_pages/about.md

 {: .list-hr }
 - As a composer, I released songs as [thematic collections](/work/music/) where the story is at the forefront.
 - I wrote an ebook about [project management in the music industry](/blog/project-management/).
+- I'd been working as a desktop publishing specialist from the early 1990s to the mid 2000s.
+It turned out to be a gate towards [crafting a career out of web design](https://simonesilvestroni.com), both in my homecountry and in the UK.